 'The interpretation advanced for the applicant, in my view, is too narrow in requiring the identification of a specific duty directly imposed by legislation.
 The level of performance called for is that of “adequacy.”
 The standard is that the duty must be performed “properly.”
 The provision is designed to enable a Board representative of the commercial and accounting communities (i.e. CALDB) to consider whether the function has been adequately and properly carried out.
 To assess this, it is permissible, in my view, to have regard to the standards operative in the relevant sphere of activity.'

-2.4 Therefore it is not just the Act, Regulations and Rules the Inspector-General will expect compliance with, it is professional standards (eg APES 330 Insolvency Services), Codes of Professional Conduct (e.g. ARITA Code of Professional Practice) and Inspector-General Practice Directions, like this document, that need to be complied with.
+1.4 Therefore the Inspector-General will expect compliance with not only the Act, Regulations and Rules but also with professional standards (e.g. APES 330 Insolvency Services), Codes of Professional Conduct (e.g. ARITA Code of Professional Practice) and Inspector-General Practice Directions (such as this document).

-2.5 Section 40-40 of the Insolvency Practice Schedule to the Act (“the Schedule”): empowers the Inspector-General to issue a show cause letter to a trustee who has, for example, failed to exercise powers of a registered trustee properly or has failed to carry out the duties of a registered trustee properly.
+1.5 Section 40-40 of the Insolvency Practice Schedule to the Act (the Schedule) empowers the Inspector-General to issue a show cause letter to a trustee who has, for example, failed to exercise powers of a registered trustee properly or has failed to carry out the duties of a registered trustee properly.

-2.6 Therefore, in making an assessment under section 40-40, the Inspector-General will consider not only whether the trustee has exercised powers and carried out duties, but that such action was undertaken properly.
+1.6 Therefore, in making an assessment under section 40-40, the Inspector-General will consider not only whether the trustee has exercised powers and carried out duties, but whether such action was undertaken properly.

 Section 40-40 of the Schedule

 2.1 Section 40-40 is the basis on which the Inspector-General can decide to convene a Committee to consider whether a trustee is in breach and whether these breaches warrant the cancellation of the trustee’s registration, the imposition of conditions, or other action as the legislation allows.